 At 12, Aaron made his big screen debut with the title role in Tom & Thomas (2002).
 He landed another starring role in The Thief Lord (2006), based on the book by Cornelia Funke.
 In 2006, Aaron was cast in the major motion picture The Illusionist, as the young Eisenheim in various flashbacks recalled by his older self, played by Edward Norton.
 Two years later he snagged a role as a heart throb in the British teen comedy Angus, Thongs and Perfect Snogging (2008).
 Just one year later, he had the chance to play the role of a lifetime as John Lennon in the 2009 biopic Nowhere Boy.
 His performance in the film earned him a British Independent Film Award nomination.

-Next, Aaron starred in Kick-Ass (2010) opposite Nicolas Cage, as a high school student who decides to become a superhero, followed by the 2011 historical film Albert Nobbs (the film for which Glenn Close won the Best Actress Oscar) and Oliver Stone's Savages (2012).
-He also plays the role of Count Vronsky in the film adaptation of Anna Karenina (2012) and starred in the superhero action comedy Kick-Ass 2 (2013).
-More recently, he starred in Godzilla (2014) and in The Avengers: Age of Ultron (2015).
+Next, Aaron starred in Kick-Ass (2010) opposite Nicolas Cage, as a high school student who decides to become a superhero, followed by the 2011 historical film Albert Nobbs (the film for which Glenn Close earned a Best Actress Oscar nomination) and Oliver Stone's Savages (2012).
+He also played the role of Count Vronsky in the film adaptation of Anna Karenina (2012), starred in the superhero action comedy Kick-Ass 2 (2013), and appeared in Godzilla (2014) and The Avengers: Age of Ultron (2015).

 Aaron is currently married to his Nowhere Boy director, Sam Taylor Wood, despite a 23-year age gap.
 Their first daughter, Wylda Rae, was born on July 7, 2010 and their second daughter, Romy Hero, was born on January 18, 2012.
 Aaron is also a stepfather to Wood's two older daughters, Angelica and Jessie.